jonkracht/technical-notes/software-install-logs/fractal-fedora42.md

 * Add ssh key to agent via `ssh-add`
 * Change location of XDG_MUSIC_DIR in ~/.config/user-dirs.dirs to ~/Documents/Music
 * Disabling audio power save via https://itsfoss.com/buzzing-noise-speaker-linux/
+* Forcing brave to use wayland rather than xwayland via brave://flags/#ozone-platform-hint

 ## Already installed (perhaps by distro or as a dependency for something else)